What To Do

 Ascension Island has two dive clubs – Ascension Divers and Atlantis Divers.
 If you are already certified and visiting with your own dive gear, cylinder fills are available from Ascension Divers at £5 per fill.
 For those visiting without equipment, the dive clubs may be able to loan items for a small fee to cover repairs and maintenance.

 Scuba diving courses can be arranged with both clubs depending upon availability and time constraints.
 Ascension Divers offers a range of PADI courses, from Discover Scuba Diving experiences (commonly known as ‘try dives’) through Open Water to Master Scuba Diver and/or Divemaster.
 Atlantis Divers offers the full range of equivalent BSAC courses, from the Ocean Diver entry level course to Sports Diver, Dive Leader and beyond.
-For more information about PADI and BSAC courses, take a look at http://www.padi.com/scuba-diving/padi-courses/course-catalog/ and http://www.bsac.com/page.asp?section=1053§ionTitle=Diver+Grade+Training .
+To find out more about courses available, take a look at the PADI and BSAC websites.